Seyfor-CSC/JnThackaton2025/Infra Stream/Azure VirtualWAN/02_branch_connectivity.md

 ## Success Criteria

 * Confirm that the tunnels are established, routes from on-premises are being propagated via BGP to the hubs, and to the individual VMs in the spoke networks.
-* Confirm connectivity between branches as well as between branches and VNets (same hub and across hubs)
+* Confirm connectivity between branch and VNets (same hub and across hubs)
 * (bonus) Show that the 192.168.0.0/24 route is not being propagated, while all other routes are.

 ## Learning Resources